Skip to content

 Attachment styles are the scripts our brains form to stay safe and emotionally stable in close relationships.1 Attachment styles determine how emotionally and physically close a person is to other people, especially caregivers.
 Secure attachment in infancy and childhood leads to more emotional intelligence in adulthood.

-Would you like to work on improving important relationships in your life?
-A therapist can help.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Complete a brief questionnaire and get matched with the right therapist for you!

 Visit BetterHelp